-Since 1993, with the Treaty of Maastricht, the rights to vote and candidate in local and European Parliament elections are granted to European Citizens.
-Despite this great achievement for European Citizenship and equal democratic participation, the registration procedures in the EU Member States are still very different (see the article XX) and it complicates the access to these rights.
+Since 1993, with the Treaty of Maastricht, the rights to vote and stand as a candidate in local and European Parliament elections are granted to European citizens.
+Despite this great achievement for European Citizenship and equal democratic participation, the registration procedures in the EU Member States are still very different (see the Article XX) and it complicates the access to these rights.
 But, more importantly, there are two issues that are not resolved at all.
-First of all, third-countries nationals have no rights recognised by the Member States and thus by the European Union to vote and candidate in elections.
-Moreover, European citizens are only entitled to vote in local and European Parliament elections, what about the other elections?
+First of all, third-country nationals have no rights recognised by the Member States and thus by the European Union to vote and run in elections.
+Secondly, European citizens are only entitled to vote in local and European Parliament elections, what about the other elections?
 To tackle these issues, many voting rights campaigns in the EU have been and are still being led.
 All over the European Union, citizens and politicians are trying to improve voting rights — let us have a look at these diverse proposals and campaigns.

-Luxembourg has approximately 50% of non-citizens residents in its population.
+Luxembourg has approximately 50% of non-citizens resident in its population.
 This is why the question of giving them electoral rights is ubiquitous in the national discussion.
 Sovereignty is very important in Luxembourg, but there were still campaigns to try to implement these reforms.
 In 2015, a constitutional referendum asked Luxembourgers if they were in favour of:

-3- the limitation to a maximum of ten years of occupancy of a government post by the same person.
+- limiting to a maximum of ten years of occupancy of a government post by the same person.

 The referendum was rejected by 78% of the voters.

-In the United Kingdom, after Brexit, 3 million of European citizens living there were deprived of the electoral rights they had before.
-For the #LetUsVote campaign, led by The 3 million, these rights should have been maintained.
+In the United Kingdom, after Brexit, 3 million European citizens living there were deprived of the electoral rights they had before.
+For the #LetUsVote campaign, led by The 3 Million, these rights should have been maintained.
 This campaign exists since the referendum was held in 2016.
 Unfortunately, despite the promises that the “Leave” campaign made, the European citizens were indeed deprived of these rights in January 2020.

 In Southern Italy a symbolic election was held in Bari, in 2019.
-It gave non-citizens residents a symbolic right to vote, as in Austria and Germany.
+It gave non-citizen residents a symbolic right to vote, as in Austria and Germany.
 This initiative was led by CGIL, Arci and Caps.

 In Spain, a campaign called Votar es un derecho was launched in 2019 to ask for electoral rights for all migrants.
 The concept was to give migrants a right to vote by way of “using” the vote of abstentionists.